Outrage As A Business Model: How Ben Shapiro Is Using Facebook To Build An Empire

 In the first two weeks of July, The Daily Wire published at least 25 articles related to critical race theory.

-Deen Freelon, a communications professor at the University of North Carolina-Chapel Hill, says Shapiro also taps into people's desire to consume information that doesn't cause "cognitive dissonance" or interfere with their pre-existing biases.
+Deen Freelon, a communications professor at the University of North Carolina-Chapel Hill, said Shapiro also taps into people's desire to consume information that doesn't cause "cognitive dissonance" or interfere with their preexisting biases.

-"Traditional media would set the agenda, but not necessarily tell people what to think," said Freelon.
+"Traditional media would set the agenda but not necessarily tell people what to think," Freelon said.
 "Ben Shapiro is sort of cornering both aspects: telling [people] what to think about, and secondly, telling them what their opinions should be about those particular topics."

 In the years since he left Breitbart News, Shapiro has carved out a rare niche within the conservative media world.
 The graduate of Harvard Law School taps into many of the same culture war themes that former President Donald Trump played into while also disagreeing with Trump, a feat he's managed without becoming a target of the former president's ire.

-Shapiro has also publicly denounced the alt-right and other people in Trump's orbit, like Steve Bannon, as well as the conspiracy theory that Trump is the rightful winner of the 2020 election.
+Shapiro has also publicly denounced the alt-right and other people in Trump's orbit, such as Steve Bannon, as well as the conspiracy theory that Trump is the rightful winner of the 2020 election.

 "Last week, the Capitol was breached by a group of fringe Trump supporters who had bought into a series of lies," Shapiro wrote shortly after the violence on Jan.
 6.

-"I'm not going to go along with the general societal willingness to rewrite basic facets of human nature and human biology and, frankly, mammalian biology in order to suggest that a delusion is true," Shapiro said, at an event at Stanford University in 2019.
+"I'm not going to go along with the general societal willingness to rewrite basic facets of human nature and human biology and, frankly, mammalian biology in order to suggest that a delusion is true," Shapiro said at a 2019 event at Stanford University.

-He says Shapiro takes many "red meat culture war issues" that might seem offensive at first glance, but gives them "an intellectual sheen."
+He said Shapiro takes many "red meat culture war issues" that might seem offensive at first glance but gives them "an intellectual sheen."

 "He's able to make these concepts seem as enticing as possible and make them not seem crazy," Legum told NPR.

-Note: A previous version of this story mistakenly referenced an out-of-date rating – 34.5/100 – by the company NewsGuard.
-The company's most recent rating of The Daily Wire is 57/100 and notes that the site "often misstates facts in articles that advance conservative opinion, including in stories about COVID-19."